Li11iana/PyCitySchools/README.md

 ![Dataframe_1](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Dataframe_1.png)

 ### 2. Data cleansing
-Original data set contained incomplete or erroneous information.
+The original data set contained incomplete or erroneous information.
-As shown in the next image, the number of elements in each column varies between 17,546 elements in the "reading_score" column to 19,514 in the other columns, thus indicating that certain rows have incomplete data.
+As shown in the next image, the number of elements in each column varies between 17,546 elements in the **reading_score** column to 19,514 in the other columns, thus indicating that certain rows have incomplete data.
 ![Missing_data_1](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Missing_data_1.png)

 Using the methods *drop* rows with incomplete data were removed while using the method *duplicated* reveal and allow remotion of repeated rows.
 Results can be seen in the next image where the number of elements was homogenous for all columns.

 ![Missing_data_2](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Missing_data_2.png)

-Finally the data within the "Grades" column was modified from text to numerical form:
+Finally, the data within the "Grades" column was modified from text to numerical form:

 - Original data type for the "Grades" column.